 If you’re avoiding all grains, these 2 ingredient pancakes are made with just eggs and bananas.
 These are great for kids since they’re high in protein and are good for breakfast and as snacks if you make a few extra and pop them in the fridge for later.

 If you like your pancakes with a little more flavor, these pumpkin pancakes are a great choice with the pumpkin puree and spices.

 Coconut flour pancakes are light and fluffy and great as a gluten and dairy-free option for breakfast.
 They’re great with butter and vegan syrup or with your favorite toppings.

 Here’s another delicious pumpkin pancake recipe to try that’s both gluten-free and dairy-free.
 These are great around the fall months, but really good any time of year.

-Gluten-free waffles from scratch are simple to come together with almond, tapioca, and coconut flours along with a few other baking essentials.
+Gluten-free waffles from scratch are simple to come together with a gluten-free flour blend along with a few other baking essentials.
 These are great to make on the weekend or meal prep ahead of time and freeze.

 These almond flour waffles are simple to make and perfect for gluten-free meal prep.
 Double the recipe on the weekend and pop the ones you don’t eat into the freezer for more delicious breakfasts later in the week or month ahead.

 If you want a little more protein in your waffles or your kids are just looking for something a little different, try these peanut butter banana oatmeal waffles.
 These only take 15 minutes to put together and are super healthy and delicious.

 39. Gluten-free dairy-free French toast